How to keep your points and miles from expiring

 |JAL||36 months from earning, no way to extend|

 |Korean Air||10 years from earning, no way to extend|

 |Lufthansa (Miles & More)||36 months from earning, no option to extend.
-No expiration if you have a co-branded credit card for three or more months and make at least one purchase per month.
+No expiration if you’ve held a Lufthansa co-branded credit card for three or more months and make at least one purchase per month.
 Expiration is also waived if you have Lufthansa elite status.|

 |Qantas||18 months with no activity, can extend with activity|